 Rose called from the living room, “Where are you going?”

-“Ice-fishing,” he barked back.
-The thump of a plastic bucket confirmed what he said.
+“Ice-fishing,” Jerry barked back.
+The clunk of a plastic bucket confirmed what he said.

 “Not in that jacket,” she snapped.
 “It’s too light.”

 He peeled off the thin jacket then struggled into a heavier fabric.